Ghost in the Shell (1995 film): Animation

 Ghost in the Shell used a novel process called "digitally generated animation" (DGA), which is a combination of cel animation, computer graphics (CG), and audio that is entered as digital data.
 In 1995, DGA was thought to be the future of animation, as it allowed traditional animation to be combined with computer graphics and digital cel work with visual displays.
 Editing was performed on an AVID system of Avid Technology, which was chosen because it was more versatile and less limiting than other methods and worked with the different types of media in a single environment.
 The digital cel work included both original illustrations, compositions and manipulation with traditional cel animation to create a sense of depth and evoke emotion and feelings.
 Filters like a lens effect were used to create a sense of depth and motion by distorting the front background and making the far background out of focus throughout shots.
 Ghost in the Shell used a unique lighting system in which light and darkness were integrated into the cels with attention to light and shadow sources instead of using contrast to control the light.
 Art director Hiromasa Ogura described this as "a very unusual lighting technique".

-Some special effects, like Motoko's "thermo-optical camouflage", were rendered through the use of TIMA software.
+Some special effects, like Motoko's "thermo-optical camouflage", were rendered through the use of IG Production's internal tool TIMA.
 The process uses a single illustration and manipulates the image as necessary to produce distortions for effect in combination with a background without altering the original illustration.
 The effect is re-added back into the shot to complete the scene.
 While the visual displays used in the film were technically simple to create, the appearance of the displays underwent numerous revisions by the production team to best represent visual displays of the future.
 Another aspect of the CG use was to create images and effects that looked as if they were "perceived by the brain" and were generated in video and added to the film in its final stages.
 The opening credits of the film were produced by the CG director, Seichi Tanaka.
 Tanaka converted code in a computer language displayed in romanized Japanese letters to numbers before inserting them into the computer to generate the credits.
 The origin of this code is the names of the film's staff as written in a computer language.
 Animation director Mizuho Nishikubo was responsible for the realism and strove for accurate depictions of movement and effects.
 The pursuit of realism included the staff conducting firearms research at a facility in Guam.
 Nishikubo has highlighted the tank scene as an example of the movie's realism, noting that bullets create sparks when hitting metal, but do not spark when a bullet strikes stone.